New insights for the multivariate square-root lasso: Simulation Studies

-In this section, we consider the estimation of $\mbbeta_*$ under M2 by setting $g$ to be the group lasso penalty for each of the methods discussed in Section \ref{sec:datagenmodels}.
+In this section, we consider the estimation of $\mbbeta_*$ under \textbf{M2} by setting $g$ to be the group lasso penalty for each of the methods discussed in Section \ref{sec:datagenmodels}.
 Specifically, for each replication under Models 1--3 as described in Section \ref{sec:datagenmodels}, we randomly generated $\mbbeta_*$ to be entirely zero except for five randomly chosen rows which have components drawn independently from a normal distribution with mean zero and standard deviation 0.1.
-Under this construction, only five predictors affect the $q$ responses: and the same set of predictors are important for all $q$ responses.
+Under this construction, only five predictors affect the $q$ responses and the same set of predictors is important for all $q$ responses.

 We display average squared Frobenius norm error results in Figure \ref{fig:Group_Results}.
-We see that unlike under M1, \texttt{MSR-CV} outperforms \texttt{MRCE-ap} in every setting we considered.
-Moreover, we also see that \texttt{MSR-CV} performs very similarly to \texttt{MRCE-or} -- even outperforming this estimator in a number of settings.
-This can be partly attributed to the fact that under M2, variable selection is a significantly easier task than under M1.
-Because predictors are either important for all $q$ responses or none, under M2, having a relatively large number of responses is helpful.
-Thus, since all estimators -- \texttt{MSR-CV} included -- more efficiently estimate the set of important predictors, the differences can more likely be attributed to the role of $\mbOmega_*.$ Evidently, using $\mbOmega_*$ or an estimator thereof in \eqref{eq:MRCE} does not necessarily lead to better estimation than does using \eqref{eqMSRL}.
+We see that unlike under \textbf{M1}, \texttt{MSR-CV} outperforms \texttt{MRCE-Approx} in every setting we considered.
+We also see that \texttt{MSR-CV} performs similarly to \texttt{MRCE-Or}.
+This can be partly attributed to the fact that under \textbf{M2}, variable selection is a significantly easier task than under \textbf{M1}.
+Because predictors are either important for all $q$ responses or none, under \textbf{M2}, having a relatively large number of responses is helpful.
+Thus, since all estimators---\texttt{MSR-CV} included---more efficiently estimate the set of important predictors, the differences can more likely be attributed to the role of $\mbOmega_*.$ Evidently, using $\mbOmega_*$ or an estimate thereof in \eqref{eq:MRCE} does not necessarily lead to better estimation than does using \eqref{eqMSRL}.